Over the last few years, I’ve seen Instagram magnets all over the place, and thought they were SO cute.

 These Instagram photo magnets would be a great gift for grandparents or for Mother’s and Father’s Day.
 They’re so slim, you can just put a half-dozen in a regular envelope with a card and ship them off for the price of a stamp.

 If you’d like to make your own photo magnets, here’s how I did them.

 - 8.5″ x 11″ magnetic photo paper (I bought ProMag Magnetic Photo Paper at Michael’s—they were $14.99 for a pack of 5 sheets, but with one of those ever-present 40% off coupons, my total cost was $8.99.
 (I also saw similar products at Wal-Mart, Amazon, and Staples, so it should be fairly easy to get your hands on this item).

 Step 1: Pick your photos.
 I tried 12 per page, but I liked the smaller look of fitting 20 per page.
 I used Picasa to crop my photos into squares and arrange them in a grid.

 Step 2: Print.
 Once you have your photos arranged, load one sheet of the magnet paper into your printer’s paper tray (you’ll probably need to load it with the paper side face-down and the magnet side facing you).
 Press print and marvel at how cute your children/dog/house/landscape/shoes are.

 Step 3: Cut your photos out.
-Using scissors or a paper cutter (WHY do I not own a paper cutter?), cut your magnets out in straight lines and, if you’d like, leave a thin white border around each photo.
-Getting Instagram magnets printed is a great (but potentially pricey) way to display your photos.
+Using scissors or a paper cutter (a paper cutter was the best money I’ve ever spent), cut your magnets out in straight lines and, if you’d like, leave a thin white border around each photo.

 Step 4: Hang them up, send them off to your loved ones, or take photos of them to share on Instagram for a true meta experience.